 Next, the Shaffer application asks applicants to list their “Sponsoring Organization”

 Your “sponsoring organization” is your host organization where you will be completing your two-year fellowship.
 Before you start writing your Shaffer essays, fill out this application, or take any further step to apply for fellowships, you must secure a host organization.
 It is the very first step in applying for Notre Dame fellowships.
 You can find potential host organizations in the Public Interest Fellowship Database in the “Unpaid fellowships & host orgs” tab or by searching PSJD.
-If you want to talk through potential host organizations, you can contact me until August 30.
-After August 30, contact any other counselor in the CDO as I will be out until October 2 for my wedding and honeymoon.
+If you want to talk through potential host organizations, contact me ASAP.

 The next section is “Project Synopsis”